This forum is for posting ultrasound gender shots for discussion. Please read this FAQ before posting here and follow the rules for this forum.

 Is 3D or 4D better for assessing Gender?

-In my opinion, No. I find that the surface rendering program can include things that make it more boyish/girlish.
+No. The surface rendering program can include things that make it more boyish/girlish.
 It can also exlude things.
 A puffy scrotum can look like a labia.
 Tricky Tricky.
-I prefer 2D for gender.
+2D is needed to accurate gender confirmation.